NPR's Head Of News Placed On Leave After Past Harassment Allegations Surface

 Correction Oct.
 31, 2017

-The audio version of this story says Jill Abramson, Michael Oreskes' deputy at The New York Times' Washington bureau, confirmed the accounts of two women who said they were kissed by Oreskes.
+An earlier audio version of this story said Jill Abramson, Michael Oreskes' deputy at The New York Times' Washington bureau, confirmed the accounts of two women who said they were kissed by Oreskes.
 Abramson confirmed a separate story.